 Mr Osman, explains, wrongly, who my family are, I try to interject but I’m chastised by him as he continues to take us down a cul-de-sac.
 A confused Mr Works, in turn, begins a speech that takes us further down that same cul-de-sac by telling us about his own journey to England, Handsworth it turns out; about his life as a beekeeper and his return to Jamaica.
 It’s all fantastic stuff but I just want to know if he knows my mom.

-As he continues he tells us that he has prostate cancer, telling us about the stigma that Jamaican men have where they will sooner suffer with cancer than have a finger pushed up their bottom to get checked.
+As he continues he tells us that he has prostate cancer, telling us about the stigma that Jamaican men have where they will sooner suffer from cancer than have a finger pushed up their bottom to get checked.

 Instantly, as if choreographed by Busby Berkeley, every man looks down at their feet in that childish way you do when you either are trying to hide away from reality or are trying to smother a giggle, which I immaturely was.
 I look up 'fixing my face' and in an attempt to get this meeting back on track say that my mother’s name was Campbell, Amy Campbell.

 Mr Works sits back on his stool and smiles and then says, yes man, Amy Campbell why didn’t you say I knew her she was a plump brown skin woman (I will delete that from the version I tell my mother I think), and her father, he was tall I say.
 No man he was short like you, mentally I say to myself, yes he was a tall man; and her brother, he continues, he was always there; he never left.

 Mr Works was only twelve when she left but he had remembered her.
 All these long years had gone by to the extent that this 79 years old mad could still see her in his mind.

 He remembered her as the person she hoped she would always stay.
 As the young woman with nice hair, that time has taken now, who stood upright, faced the world and rode her bike through the streets of Kingston.